 hotel

 A historic town centre hotel which includes a recently refurbished bar and restaurant.
 The current bar now offers much improved seating and a new menu that includes various fresh, local and seasonal ingredients plus ever popular Sunday roasts.
-Six handpulls provide a good selection of cask ales.
+Six cask ales with three regular cask ales and three changing cask ales that change regularly with a focus on East Anglian brewers.

 The building dates from the early 19th century.